-Cabarrus College utilizes the Carnegie Unit as its benchmark for determining credit hours for on-campus lecture courses.
-Students who participate in one (1) hour of classroom or direct faculty instruction (one contact hour) and a minimum of two (2) hours per week in study, research, or other out-of-class work for 15 weeks in a graduate semester or for 16 weeks in an undergraduate semester will be awarded one academic credit.
+Cabarrus College utilizes the Carnegie Unit as its benchmark for determining credit hours for oncampus lecture courses.
+Students who participate in one (1) hour of classroom or direct faculty instruction (one contact hour) and a minimum of two (2) hours per week in study, research, or other out-of-class work for 15 weeks in a semester will be awarded one academic credit.
 As is best practice in higher education, a contact hour equals 50 minutes.
 Thus for on-campus lecture courses, a minimum of fifteen (15) contact hours is needed to earn one semester credit hour.